Co-Dependents' Day

 "Co-Dependents' Day" is the fifteenth episode of the fifteenth season of the American animated television series The Simpsons.
 It originally aired on the Fox network in the United States on March 21, 2004.
+The episode was written by Matt Warburton and directed by Bob Anderson.

+In this episode, Marge joins Homer in drinking alcohol, which leads to an incident in which a drunk driving Homer causes a car accident but makes it look like a drunk Marge was driving.
+The band Brave Combo appeared as themselves.
+The episode received negative reviews, with critics citing the scene where Homer purposely frames Marge for a DUI as an instance of the series jumping the shark.

 Plot

 Homer, Bart, and Lisa see the newest Cosmic Wars film, The Gathering Shadow, and the movie turns out to be less than what they expected.
 At home, Marge suggests that Bart and Lisa write a letter to Cosmic Wars creator Randall Curtis.
 Two weeks later, they get a reply from Curtis, which completely ignores their criticism, having sent them Jim-Jam merchandise.
 This forces the Simpsons to go on a trip to California, where Homer and Marge go to wineries, and Bart and Lisa go to the Cosmic Wars Ranch.
 The kids visit Curtis, and tell him that his Cosmic Wars movies have lost their way.
 Curtis dismisses their criticisms, until Lisa explains that improved technology does not count for story and characterization.
 Curtis agrees, and decides to go back to his storytelling roots by watching more samurai films and Westerns for inspiration.

 Bart and Lisa rejoin Homer and Marge, who are both drunk from free samples of the wine.
 Back in Springfield, Homer and Marge go to Moe's Tavern and drink more wine.
 Moe opens a bottle of Château Latour 1886 vintage wine, clearly unaware of its value.
 Homer and Marge then continue to drink heavily for several days, until Marge suffers a particularly painful hangover.
 She tells Homer that they should not be drinking, and he agrees.
 Unfortunately, when they go to an Oktoberfest featuring Grammy-winning nuclear polka band Brave Combo, Marge, who tries to go through the night without drinking, gives in and ends up drunk along with Homer.
 He tries to drive them home, but in a drunken stupor overturns the car.

 In order to avoid an arrest, Homer makes things look like Marge (who is drunker than he is) was the driver.
 She is arrested, but he bails her out.
 Later, Barney suggests that Marge go to a rehab clinic for a month, and when Marge is gone, Homer lets Ned Flanders take care of the kids.
 When he sees her at the clinic, he confesses, but Marge is angry and drinks again.
 Later on, the other rehab patients help her discover that she likes being with Homer more than she likes drinking, and forgives him and returns home, though she makes him promise to cut back on his drinking.